-- Articles on this site may include embedded content (e.g., videos, images, articles, etc.).
-Embedded content from other websites behaves in the exact same way as if the visitor has visited the other websites. - These websites may collect data about the user, use cookies, embed additional third-party tracking, and monitor his/her interaction with that embedded content, including tracking his/her interaction with the embedded content if (s)he has an account and is logged in to that website. - Analytics12: - ELG's website uses Google Analytics, a web analytics service provided by Google, Inc. ("Google").
+- ELG's website uses Google Analytics, a web analytics service provided by Google, Inc. ("Google").
 Google Analytics uses "cookies" to help the website analyse how users use the site.
-The information generated by the cookie about the use of the website will be transmitted to and stored by Google on servers in the United States. - IP anonymisation is activated on this website.
-ELG's user's IP address will be truncated within the area of Member States of the European Union or other parties to the Agreement on the European Economic Area.
-Only in exceptional cases the whole IP address will be first transferred to a Google server in the USA and truncated there. - Google will use this information on behalf of the operator of this website for the purpose of evaluating the user's use of the website, compiling reports on website activity for website operators and providing them other services relating to website activity and internet usage. - The IP -address, that the user's Browser conveys within the scope of Google Analytics, will not be associated with any other data held by Google.
+The information generated by the cookie about the use of the website is transmitted to and stored by Google on servers in the United States.
+As mentioned in the previous section, the use of Google Analytics will be reevaluated following the recommendations of the European Data Protection Authorities. - IP anonymisation is activated on this website.
+ELG's user's IP address is truncated within the area of Member States of the European Union or other parties to the Agreement on the European Economic Area.
+Only in exceptional cases the whole IP address will be first transferred to a Google server in the USA and truncated there. - Google will use this information on behalf of the operator of this website for the purpose of evaluating the user's use of the website, compiling reports on website activity for website operators and providing them other services relating to website activity and internet usage. - The IP address, that the user's Browser conveys within the scope of Google Analytics, will not be associated with any other data held by Google.
 The user may refuse the use of cookies by selecting the appropriate settings on his/her browser, however it should be noted that if this is done the user may not be able to use the full functionality of this website.
 The visitor can also opt-out from being tracked by Google Analytics with effect for the future by downloading and installing Google Analytics Opt-out Browser Addon for the user's current web browser: http://tools.google.com/dlpage/gaoptout?hl=en. - As an alternative to the browser Addon or within browsers on mobile devices, the user can click on the link Disable Google Analytics in order to opt-out from being tracked by Google Analytics within this website in the future (the opt-out applies only for the browser in which the user sets it and within this domain).
-An opt-out cookie will be stored on the user's device, which means that (s)he will have to click the link again, if (s)he deletes his/her cookies. - Correspondence: The user has the option to contact the ELG team by e-mail13.
-The latter will use the former's e-mail address and other personal contact data for the correspondence with him/her.
-Due to legal obligation every e-mail correspondence will be archived.
-Subject to our legitimate interests the user's e-mail address and other personal contact data can be stored in our contact database.
-In this case the user will receive corresponding information on the processing of his/her contact data. - Information regarding the users' rights regarding their data:
+An opt-out cookie will be stored on the user's device, which means that (s)he will have to click the link again, if (s)he deletes his/her cookies.

-12 This has been introduced in Section 3.1.
+&lt;sup>15 This has been introduced in Section 3.1.